Intrinsic persistent homology via density-based metric learning: Proof of Auxiliary Results

-The constant $\mu = \mu(d,p)$ from the statement is fixed and depends only on $p$ and $d$.
-It was originally defined in \cite[Lemma 3]{HN}.
-As explained in the paragraph following Theorem 1 in \cite[p.
-2793]{HDH}, the requirement that $\frac{\log(n)}{n b_n^{d}} \to 0$ is necessary in order to obtain a nontrivial upper bound for the probability.

-Note that in Theorem \ref{thm damenlin}, the convergence holds for the set of points $x,y\in \M$ with $d_{\M}(x,y)$ greater than some sequence $(b_n)$.
-However, in order to study Gromov--Hausdorff convergence of the associated metric spaces, it is necessary to have uniform control of the convergence of the estimated distance for \textit{all} points in the manifold.
-The uniform convergence with similar rate is one of the main improvements upon Theorem \ref{thm damenlin} we show in Proposition \ref{thm resta}.
-Also, notice that the proposed estimator $L_{\XX_n, p}$ of $d_{f,p}$ is based on the previous knowledge of the inherited Riemannian distance $d_\M$.
-In the general data analysis setting, only a sample of points in a Euclidean space is given.
-Under the assumption that points lie on an (unknown) manifold $\M$, the goal is to find an estimator of the intrinsic distance $d_{f,p}$ that can be completely computed from the sample.
-In Proposition \ref{thm resta}, we prove that sample Fermat distance $d_{\XX_n, p}$ is indeed a good estimator of $d_{f,p}$.

-The proof of Proposition \ref{thm resta} will take most of this section.
-The idea of the next results is to show that any segment that is part of any shortest path with respect to $d_{\XX_n,p}$ will be arbitrarily small with high probability if $n$ is large enough.
-This will allow us to prove that the power-weighted distance is well approximated by the sample Fermat distance.
+Proposition \ref{thm resta} will be derived from Theorem \ref{thm damenlin} \cite{HDH}.
+We start with a series of results to show that any segment that is part of any shortest path with respect to $d_{\XX_n,p}$ is arbitrarily small with high probability for $n$ large enough.
+This will allow us to prove that the sample Fermat distance uniformly well-approximates the power-weighted distance \eqref{weighted shortest path}.

 \begin{proposition} Given $b >0$ and $\varepsilon >0$, there exists $\theta>0$ such that

 for $n$ large enough, where the supremum is taken over all $x,y\in \M$ with $d_{\M}(x,y)\geq b$.

 \end{proposition}